 Best Time to Visit Costa Rica for this 1 Month Road Trip Itinerary

-January through April for the best weather as these are the driest months (summer months) of Costa Rica.
+January, February, March and April for the best weather in Costa Rica as these are the driest months (summer months).
 December can work as well however that is the tail end of rainy season so it may still rain a lot and roads are in the worst condition.
 Likewise, December is incredibly busy and expensive due to Christmas and New Years so I don’t highly recommend the month of December.

 It is possible to do this itinerary May – November, however if you visit in the rainiest months of September and October, be extremely prepared for rain which can come with flooded or washed out roads, storms and less sun.
-If you are visiting during those months, I recommend to add more days to Puerto Viejo as the Caribbean coast has a different weather pattern and October is their summer month.
-You can remove Monteverde, Uvita or Drake Bay.
+If you are visiting during those months, I recommend removing days somewhere and adding more days to Puerto Viejo.
+This is because the Caribbean coast has a different weather pattern and October is their summer month.

 Read more about Costa Rica weather and best time to visit Costa Rica.